Catching Up: Sustainable fishing and emerging technology

 At a very basic level, the three essential elements of fishing are 1.
 The vessel, 2.
 The fishing equipment (or “gear”), and 3.
 The fish (obviously).
 While some commonplace technologies are unrecognisable from those of the past (i.e. sonar fish finders, digital catch logbooks), some of the crucial components of the job have altered little (i.e. net design).
 Newly proposed vessel, gear or fish catch monitoring technologies must be robust, efficient and durable, meaning innovation needs to be answering a genuine need and be subject to thorough, collaborative testing (and consensus-building) before new advances are adopted across whole fleets or countries.

 In introducing the new WILDLABS group, we challenge users to contribute their insights/expertise/opportunities across each of these three areas.

-Today, we'd like to highlight the first area of our challenge: innovating the fishing vessel.
+Today, we'd like to highlight the final area of our challenge: innovating the way we monitor fish.

 Key questions for this thread:

-Help us answer these important questions by joining our WILDLABS Sustainable Fishing Challenges group.
-You can respond to our Fishing Vessels of the Future challenge in this thread.
+Help us answer these important questions by joining our WILDLABS Sustainable Fishing Challenges group, where you'll find all of our current challenges.
+You can respond to this post's Fish Catch Monitoring challenge in this thread.